Blue Condor: Hydrogen-powered contrails measured in flight

 Estimated reading time: 3 Minuten

-Innovative approach to reducing
+Innovative approach to reducing impact

-Comparison of hydrogen and kerosene-powered engines
+Comparison of and kerosene-powered engines

 Two modified Arcus gliders served as platforms for the comparison.
-One, equipped with an innovative hydrogen engine, was developed by AeroDesignWorks.
+One, equipped with an innovative engine, was developed by AeroDesignWorks.
 The other used a conventional kerosene engine.
 Both were launched by a Grob Egrett to an altitude of over nine kilometers to ensure realistic conditions for the formation of contrails.

 Focus on microphysical properties

-The aim of the measurement was to analyze the microphysical properties of contrails, particularly the number and size of ice crystals formed by hydrogen combustion.
-These properties play a crucial role in the of contrails.
+The aim of the measurement was to analyze the microphysical properties of contrails, particularly the number and size of ice crystals formed by combustion.
+These properties play a crucial role in the impact of contrails.
 Contrail measurements were obtained in four of seven successful test flights.

 Results and scientific evaluation

-In addition to examining ice crystals, the study also focused on such as nitrogen oxides and aerosol particles.
+In addition to examining ice crystals, the study also focused on emissions such as nitrogen oxides and aerosol particles.
 The data obtained, supplemented by ground-based engine test runs, are currently being evaluated and are expected to be published in a scientific publication in the near future to make the findings accessible to a wider public.